Primo Nautic

 Raw AIS data tells you where a ship is.
 AI helps you understand what that means for your specific situation.

-This gap between "position on a map" and "useful information" is exactly where AI-powered tracking apps create value.
-Machine learning models can analyze a vessel's actual speed, its historical routes on the same run, seasonal patterns, and current weather conditions to produce a more realistic arrival estimate than the captain's manually entered number.
+Machine learning models can analyze a vessel's actual speed, historical routes, seasonal patterns, and current weather conditions to produce a more realistic arrival estimate than the captain's manually entered number.

 Primo Nautic addresses this with a dual ETA system that compares the captain's reported arrival time against an AI-calculated prediction.
-When the two diverge significantly, the app flags the discrepancy.
-For someone planning to meet a ship or coordinating around a cargo delivery, that early warning is more useful than raw AIS data alone.
+When the two diverge significantly, the app flags the discrepancy — more useful than raw AIS data alone for anyone planning to meet a ship or coordinate around a cargo delivery.

 Beyond ETA prediction, AI enables personalization that basic AIS viewers cannot offer.
-The same vessel position means something different depending on why you're tracking it.
-A parent following a child on a voyage wants reassurance and plain-language updates about conditions and progress, not a stream of bearing coordinates.
+A parent following a child on a voyage wants reassurance and plain-language updates, not a stream of bearing coordinates.
 A logistics coordinator wants delay probability and port clearance windows.
-Primo Nautic adapts its updates based on the reason you select for tracking, whether that is following a loved one, monitoring cargo, or watching your own boat.
+Primo Nautic adapts its updates based on the reason you select for tracking.

 Weather integration adds another dimension.
-Overlaying real-time meteorological data at the vessel's exact AIS-reported coordinates shows not just where the ship is, but what sea state and conditions it is currently sailing through.
-That kind of context is what turns raw data into something genuinely useful.
+Overlaying real-time meteorological data at the vessel's exact AIS-reported coordinates shows not just where the ship is, but what sea state it is currently sailing through.

 Getting Started with AIS Vessel Tracking